toolisticon/cute/README.md

 This library helps you to execute unit test at compile time, giving you the ProcessingEnvironment's tools and access to the compile time model for free.

 The unit test concept provided by this library uses a default source file and applies a default annotation processor on it.
-Your unit test code can be declared as part of the fluent api:
+Your unit test code can be declared via the fluent api:

     // a junit 4 example
     // test class should be in same package like your unit under test